alexampersander/old.subnormal.github.io/README.md

 ## Todo:
 * Add all of my "skills"
-* Expand out from just the index page
+* ~~Expand out from just the index page~~
 * Add some examples of my work
 * Incorporate Flat UI / Flatstrap / Square UI
 * ~~Incorporate Parse~~
 * Replace animation with something I _actually created_
-* With Parse, finish building a user system
+* ~~With Parse, finish building a user system~~
 * Incorporate favico.js for notifications!
 * Get the login system working fully, more things for people logged in.
+* ~~Get email verification working correctly.
+As of now, if people change their emails, there is no easy way to verify.
+They would have to verify using their old email.
+If they hadn't entered an email before, then they can't verify at all.~~
+* Build a profile page for logged in users.
+Allow access of profile page by other users.
+Not sure how this will work yet...

 ## Goals:
 * Have fun with this project!